 Patients may also complain of itchy skin, dry mucous membranes, headache, problems with attention and memory, blurred vision, and a smell of acetone in the breath.
-If you experience any of these symptoms, you should contact your doctor.
+If you experience any of these symptoms, you should contact your physician.

 If the treatment plan for diabetes is not correct, it can cause serious consequences, including medical complications and death.